-The 2021 IEEE International Conference on Human-Machine Systems (ICHMS) will be held in Magdeburg, Germany.
+The 2021 IEEE International Conference on Human-Machine Systems (ICHMS) will be held in Magdeburg, Germany as a hybrid event, allowing for both physical and virtual attendance.
 The conference theme is: Human Centered Systems for our Digital World.

 The conference will also feature plenary speeches, panel sessions, tutorials, and poster sessions.
 Contributions are expected from academia, industry, and management agencies.
 All accepted papers will be published in conference proceedings and in IEEE Xplore.